Transcriptions and accessibility

 Bold, italicized, or underlined text

 • Practice: Transcriptions cannot be styled with bold, italicized, or underlined text.
-To identify text that is styled in this way [emphasized] will be placed after the word.
-If it is more than one word, [start of emphasis] and [end of emphasis] will be used to designate those groupings.
+To identify text that is styled in this way * will be placed before and after the word or words and explained in the transcription notes.

 • Reasoning: Text that conveys emphasis is included to preserve the historical accuracy of the historical record.
 Including this in the transcription ensures those that are relying solely on that transcription have access to it.